-More than half of American adults drink alcohol at least once a month, making it one of commonly used substances in the US.
-Fortunately, alcohol is not nearly as addictive as tobacco.
-Despite being common, only about six percent of Americans will develop an alcohol use disorder.
-However, that still means more than 15 million American adults will become addicted to alcohol.
+More than half of American adults drink alcohol at least once a month, making it one of the most commonly used substances in the US.
+Despite its wide social acceptance, roughly six percent of Americans will develop an alcohol use disorder – meaning that more than 15 million American adults will become addicted to alcohol.
 This can lead to serious medical problems such as liver disease, heart disease, and various cancers.
 Alcohol is also involved in more than half of fatal car accidents.
 Alcohol is estimated to be responsible for about 88,000 deaths every year.

-Marijuana is far less addictive than the other substances on this list, but it is also very common and becoming more common as legalization spreads.
-Polls show that more than half of American adults have used marijuana, making the the most commonly used illicit substance in the US.
+Marijuana use is becoming more and more common as legalization spreads.
+Polls show that more than half of American adults have used marijuana, making the most commonly used illicit substance in the US.
 Polls also show that between 33 and 44 percent of adults use it regularly.
-While fewer than 10 percent of regular users will develop a serious addiction, excessive use of marijuana can cause health and cognitive problems and lead to addiction.
-This may become more of a problem as marijuana continues to become more potent.
+Thirty percent of regular users will develop a substance use disorder and excessive use of marijuana can cause health and cognitive problems.
+As marijuana continues to become more potent, the rates may continue to increase.

 Cocaine use is surprisingly common in the US.
 About 1.5 million Americans report having used cocaine in the past month and more than 900,000 of users are estimated to have a substance use issue.
 Cocaine is responsible for more than half a million emergency room visits every year and it was involved with more than 14,000 overdose deaths in 2017.